These non-Muslims from Pakistan make us proud to be Pakistani

 65. Mary Emily Gonsalves

-Mary Emily Gonsalves is a Roman Catholic nun from Karachi, Pakistan.
+Among the non-Muslims from Pakistan who make us proud is Mary Emily Gonsalves.
+She’s a Roman Catholic nun from Karachi, Pakistan.
 On the 23 March 2009, the Government of Pakistan awarded Sr. Emily the Sitara-e-Imtiaz which she received from the Governor of Sindh in recognition of her services to education.

 66. Zeeshan Labh Masih